 What is less often discussed, however, is that firms are also falling more rapidly.
-Our analysis shows that only 44% of today’s industry leaders have held their position for at least five years, down from 77% a half-century ago.1 Notes: 1 Based on industry leader by operating income in 69 industries.
-This is a consequence of the same acceleration of competitive threats, compounded by the increased transparency of offerings that digitization enables.
+Our analysis shows that only 44% of today’s industry leaders have held their position for at least five years, down from 77% a half-century ago.

 Thus, preemptive innovation is now more important than ever for incumbent companies.
 How can leaders effectively pursue such a strategy?